 All Carnegie Mellon community members are strongly encouraged to report information about potential violations of this Policy to the Title IX Coordinator.
 Sharing information with the Title IX Coordinator does not initiate a formal investigation or impose any obligations on the Complainant.
 However, disclosing information to the Title IX Coordinator enables the university to offer supportive measures to the party so that they may maintain equal access to their education and work environments.

 Responsible Employees have a heightened obligation to report information of potential policy violations.
 All Staff and Faculty who are Responsible Employees are required to promptly share with the Title IX Coordinator all details they receive in the scope of their employment about Prohibited Conduct.
-Responsible Employees can make a report to the Title IX Coordinator by contacting the Office of Title IX Initiatives.
+Responsible Employees can make a report to the Title IX Coordinator by contacting the Office for Institutional Equity and Title IX.

 Failure by a Responsible Employee to promptly share with the Title IX Coordinator all details they receive, including names of involved parties, in the scope of their employment about Prohibited Conduct may subject them to appropriate discipline, up to and including removal from their position.

 The following positions are Responsible Employees:

 - University administrators and supervisors; and

 - Employees holding any of the roles or titles list below, including those serving in an interim or acting basis: